raymoo/magical_realm/readme.txt

 Magical_Realm
 =============
 This is a modpack intended to include magical things.

+Mods included from other authors: smartfs

 magic_spells